dotnet/AspNetCore.Docs/aspnetcore/grpc/browser.md

 There are two choices for how to add gRPC-Web to an ASP.NET Core app:

 * Support gRPC-Web alongside gRPC HTTP/2 in ASP.NET Core.
 This option uses middleware provided by the `Grpc.AspNetCore.Web` package.
 * Use the [Envoy proxy's](https://www.envoyproxy.io/) gRPC-Web support to translate gRPC-Web to gRPC HTTP/2.
-The translate call is then forwarded onto the ASP.NET Core app.
+The translated call is then forwarded onto the ASP.NET Core app.

 There are pros and cons to each approach.
 If you're already using Envoy as a proxy in your app's environment, it might make sense to also use it to provide gRPC-Web support.
 If you want a simple solution for gRPC-Web that only requires ASP.NET Core, `Grpc.AspNetCore.Web` is a good choice.